Ayshahvez/DPL/readme.txt

 YOU can check the appendix.doc in DPL folder for explanation of the demo codes demonstrating interaperability

 :-STEPS TO FOLLOW
-1) download the DPL.zip from github
+1) download the DPL.zip from github; it will be downloaded as DPL-master.zip but extaract and save as DPL
-2) Extract the DPL.zip onto your Desktop
+2) Extract the DPL-master.zip and ensure it is called DPL onto your Desktop

 NOTE BRIEFLY VERY IMPORTANT FOR "squareFunct.xlsb" file
 3) now make the following changes